PhilSchip/zebrafish_extraction/README.md

                           (name, pvalue, column, polarity, annotation of isototpes/adducts, pcgroup and absolute loading in the PC-DFA)

 ### In the subfolder "Target_Evaluation":
-Extracted Ion chromatograms of each detected MoInt or IS, depending on the evaluation
+Extracted Ion chromatograms of each detected MoInt or IS, depending on the evaluation, as well as a Boxplot of the peak areas, including Welch´s two sample t-test results.

 ### In the original folder:
 "peaklist_CAMERA": a CSV document, containing the data of each feature
 (m/z and retention time values, peak count, peak areas and annotation of isotopes/adducts)
+"feature_count": a xlsx document, containing the overall feature count per sample "Peaknumbers_procedure": a PDF containing a Boxplot and statistical data comparing extractions I, II, III and IV "Peaknumbers_homogenization": a PDF containing a Boxplot and statistical data comparing extractions III and IV against III_B and IV_B with added homogenization